kanaderajesh/vagrant-buildbot/README.md

 </tr>
 </table>

-<p>Install all the packages in sequence, once you install them start the git-bash command CLI console.
+<p>Install all the packages, once you install them start the git-bash command CLI console.
 Copy the vagrant-buildbot code in any directory and then run command "vagrant up" in the created folder.</p>